aws-samples/sample-s3-rollback-tool/README.md

 ## Simple demo

-For a simple demonstration example, costing around $0.75 ($0.25 per S3 Batch Operations job), perform the following:
+For a simple demonstration example, costing around $0.75 (for the three S3 Batch Operations jobs), perform the following:

 1. Create a new S3 bucket for testing, with versioning enabled.
 Keep all other defaults.
 2. Upload objects `a` and `b`. **This is your desired (good) state**.
 Note the time, adjusted to the UTC timezone.